-Scatterplots are 2-way plots of the outcome (on the Y-axis) vs the continuous predictor (as shown in Fig. 15.3-a plot of the relationship between gestation length and birth weight.
-They are primarily useful for models with continuous outcomes (a scatterplot of a dichotomous outcome presents as 2 lines of dots at Y=0 and Y=1).
+Scatterplots are 2-way plots of the outcome (on the Y-axis) vs the continuous predictor (as shown in Fig. 15.3-a plot of the relationship between milk production in the first 120 days of lactation (a measure of early lactation milk production) and the calving to first-service interval from the daisy2 data.
+They are only useful for models with continuous outcomes (a scatterplot of a dichotomous outcome presents as 2 lines of dots at Y=0 and Y=1).
 By themselves, they rarely provide a clear indication of the nature of the functional relationship between the predictor and the outcome (you can imagine how difficult it would be to identify a curvilinear relationship just looking at the 'dots' in Fig. 15.3).